Spectral Tur\'an-type problems for the $\alpha$-spectral radius of hypergraphs with degree stability: Introduction

-This paper aims to develop efficient methods for solving extremal problems concerning $\alpha$-spectral radius of hypergraphs.
+This paper develops a unified spectral framework for extremal problems concerning the $\alpha$-spectral radius of hypergraphs.
 We begin with a systematic review of the necessary terminology, notation, and related results.
-In Section 3, we prove that spectral extremal hypergraphs exhibit asymptotic regularity within any family of pattern-colorable hypergraphs (see Theorem~\ref{Co}).
-Consequently, spectral extremal $k$-chromatic $r$-graphs are asymptotically balanced (see Theorem~\ref{chro}), which provides insight into Kang-Nikiforov-Yuan's conjecture \cite{KNY2014}.
-In Section 4, we establish that when a family $\mathcal{F}$ of $r$-graphs is degree-stable with respect to a family of $P$-colorable $r$-graphs for an $r$-pattern $P$, every $\mathcal{F}$-free $r$-graph attaining the maximum $\alpha$-spectral radius must be $P$-colorable (see Theorem~\ref{tp}).
-Moreover, for $P=K_{l}^r$, $\alpha\geq 1$, and sufficiently large $n$, we deduce that the $\alpha$-spectral radius of any $\mathcal{F}$-free $n$-vertex $r$-graph $G$ is at most that of $T_l^r(n)$.
-From this we resolve the spectral Tur\'an-type problem for the $r$-expansion $F^{(r)}$ of a color-critical graph $F$ (see Theorem \ref{ccg}).
+In Section 3, we prove that for any $r$-pattern $P$, a hypergraph attaining the maximum $\alpha$-spectral radius within $\mathrm{Col}(P)$ is asymptotically regular (see Theorem~\ref{Co}).
+An important consequence of this regularity is that the vertex partition of the spectral extremal $k$-chromatic hypergraph is approximately balanced (see Theorem~\ref{chro}).
+This result provides partial support for a conjecture of Kang, Nikiforov, and Yuan regarding the structure of the spectral extremal $k$-chromatic hypergraph \cite{KNY2014}.
+In Section 4, we establish a general reduction theorem: if a family $\mathcal{F}$ of $r$-graphs is degree-stable with respect to $\mathrm{Col}(P)$, then every $\mathcal{F}$-free $r$-graph attaining the maximum $\alpha$-spectral radius must be $P$-colorable (see Theorem~\ref{tp}).
+A major application arises by specializing to the case $P = K_{l}^r$.
+For any family $\mathcal{F}$ that is degree-stable with respect to $\mathrm{Col}(K_{l}^r)$ and for all sufficiently large $n$, the balanced complete $l$-partite $r$-graph $T_l^r(n)$ achieves the maximum $\alpha$-spectral radius ($\alpha \geq 1$) among all $n$-vertex $\mathcal{F}$-free $r$-graphs.
+This directly resolves the spectral Tur\'{a}n-type problem for the $r$-expansion $F^{(r)}$ of any color-critical graph $F$ (see Theorem \ref{ccg}).
 In the final section, we solve edge extremal problems using spectral methods, analyze relations between edge extremal hypergraphs and spectral extremal hypergraphs, and pose an open question.